MaxF97/scms_project_fetch_robot_grasp/README.md

      cd ~/catkin_ws/src
      git clone https://github.com/mikeferguson/moveit_python

-Use 'git clone URL' inside the ~/catkin_ws/src folder to get these packages

 # 2. Setup Gazebo Enivronment Launch File
 The files located in the 'environment' folder of this repository need to be located in the following places: